ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 configurations wherein clients make policy decisions about target connections, e.g., to apply certificate pinning, are incompatible with Oblivious HTTP.
-In such cases, alternative technologies such as HTTP CONNECT ({{Section 9.3.6 of HTTP}}) should be used.
-Applications can implement related policies on key configurations and proxy connections, though these may not provide the same properties as policies enforced directly on target connections.
-When this difference is relevant, applications can instead connect directly to the target at the cost of privacy.
+In such cases, alternative technologies such as HTTP CONNECT ({{Section 9.3.6 of HTTP}}) can be used.
+Applications could implement related policies on key configurations and proxy connections, though these might not provide the same properties as policies enforced directly on target connections.
+When this difference is relevant, applications can instead connect directly to the target at the cost of either privacy or performance.

 Clients MUST NOT include identifying information in the request that is encapsulated.
 Identifying information includes cookies {{?COOKIES=RFC6265}},